If you've been watching what you eat on your ketogenic diet, you've likely encountered something with a sugar alcohol.

-- How sensitive you are to sugar alcohols
+- How sensitive you are to sugar alcohol?

 Sugar alcohols are still counted as total carbohydrates BUT since they are not fully digestible MOST people following the keto diet subtract the grams of sugar alcohols entirely.
-Similar to how you might deduct dietary fibre to get a net carb calculation.
-Whilst other's deduct a certain percentage from the total carbohydrate count.
+Similar to how you might deduct dietary fiber to get a net carb calculation.
+Whilst others deduct a certain percentage from the total carbohydrate count.

-How do you know if you are sensitive to sugar alcohols?
+How do you know if you are sensitive to sugar alcohol?

 The best way to tell if sugar alcohols raise your blood glucose is to test your blood sugars.
 Buying a blood sugar meter is probably the best $20-$40 you can ever spend.